Harmonix: As an independent developer

-In March 2015, Harmonix announced their plan to return to Rock Band with the next major title in the series, Rock Band 4.
-The new title, aimed to support backwards compatibility with all previous songs and instrument hardware, was aimed to be more of a platform for the eighth-generation consoles, the PlayStation 4 and Xbox One, as they have no plans to release another standalone title during this console generation but would continually provide free and paid features and content updates throughout its lifetime.
+In March 2015, Harmonix announced its plan to return to Rock Band with the next major title in the series, Rock Band 4.
+The new title, aimed to support backwards compatibility with all previous songs and instrument hardware, was aimed to be more of a platform for the eighth-generation consoles, the PlayStation 4 and Xbox One, as it has no plans to release another standalone title during this console generation but would continually provide free and paid features and content updates throughout its lifetime.
 Harmonix had $15 million in investor funding from Spark Capital and Foundry Group to support Rock Band 4, Amplitude and additional projects going forward including virtual reality-based games.

 In September 2015, Rigopulos announced that he would go to the advisory board for the crowdfunding site Fig, through which Harmonix would obtain funding for its next, yet-announced game.
 On 1 March 2016, Harmonix confirmed that the campaign was indeed to raise funds to port Rock Band 4 to the PC, but gamers would only have until 5 April to pledge US$1.5 million to make it happen.
 The campaign was unsuccessful raising a total of $792,817.

 On 20 March 2017, Harmonix released Rock Band VR, a virtual reality based Rock Band game, onto Oculus Rift, with Oculus Studio assuming the publishing role.

 Harmonix and NCSoft announced a publishing deal in August 2018 for an unspecified title developed by Harmonix and published by NCSoft across personal computers and console systems.
 This was revealed in February 2020 as Fuser, a DJ-inspired title to be released for Microsoft Windows, PlayStation 4, Xbox One and Nintendo Switch in late 2020.
 Players, as a DJ, interactively mix tracks of popular licensed songs alongside specific rules as they appear on screen.

 Purchase by Epic Games

-Harmonix was acquired by Epic Games in November 2021.
-Harmonix stated that this would not affect their support for Rock Band 4 or Fuser DLC, though Fuser was discontinued in 2022.
+Harmonix was acquired by Epic Games (which is currently co-owned by The Walt Disney Company) in November 2021.
+Harmonix stated that this would not affect its support for Rock Band 4 or Fuser DLC, though Fuser was discontinued in 2022.
 The company also stated it would develop "musical journeys and gameplay for Fortnite" in addition to making musical projects in the metaverse.
 This ultimately culminated in the release of Fortnite Festival on December 9, 2023.
 Fortnite Festival follows a similar approach to Rock Band, allowing players to match notes to popular songs, while also offering a "jam" mode that allows players to mix parts from different songs, as in Dropmix or Fuser.
 According to Rigopulos, the company plans to treat Fortnite Festival as a live-service musical experience for Fortnite.
 He also confirmed plans for instrument controller support, describing it as "very much a priority" for the team.
-On January 17, 2024, Harmonix announced that they would discontinue Rock Band 4 DLC, with the final DLC songs released on January 25, 2024.
+On January 17, 2024, Harmonix announced that it would discontinue Rock Band 4 DLC, with the final DLC songs released on January 25, 2024.
 The company noted that "if you are a fan of the rhythm game category, Fortnite Festival is the place to be".